Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Transport

-All three tiers travel the same route: Kathmandu to Pokhara by road (approximately 6-7 hours), then Pokhara to Besisahar (about 4-5 hours) to reach the trailhead.
-On the return, you travel from Jomsom back to Pokhara by road, then Pokhara to Kathmandu.
+All three tiers travel the same route.
+Outbound: Kathmandu to Jagat by road on Day 1, a long drive of around 9–10 hours via Dumre and Besisahar.
+Return: drive from Muktinath via Jomsom to Tatopani on Day 13, then trek through Ghorepani and Poon Hill (Days 14–15), descend to Nayapul and drive to Pokhara on Day 15, then drive Pokhara to Kathmandu on Day 16.
 The difference between tiers is the vehicle.
 Budget trekkers travel by local tourist bus or shared vehicle, which is comfortable, safe and well-used by Nepalis and travellers alike.
 Standard trekkers ride in a private tourist vehicle with more legroom and air conditioning.
 Luxury trekkers get a premium private vehicle with extra comfort for the long drives.
 There are no internal flights on this itinerary; everything is by road, which keeps costs down and gives you more of Nepal's countryside.
 Read our budget trekking tips or our full breakdown of what trekking in Nepal actually costs.

 Your Trek, Your Way